Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Travel insurance for overseas students in the US

 If you’re a student studying abroad in the US, you can benefit from having travel insurance in addition to your health insurance through the school.
-Although your insurance through your host school provides essential cover for health care costs, it’s still recommended that you take out travel insurance to offer financial protection against risks not covered if you’re planning on traveling while on your student visa.
-Student travel insurance provides cover for:
+Although your insurance through your host school provides essential coverage for health care costs, it’s still recommended that you take out travel insurance to offer financial protection against risks not covered if you’re planning on traveling while on your student visa.
+Student travel insurance provides coverage for:

 - Cancelled and delayed flights.